GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 ### Scheduled Task Monitoring

-This section demonstrates how to create a custom analytic rule to detect Event ID 4698 (scheduled task creation):
+This section demonstrates how to detect the creation of scheduled tasks (Event ID 4698):

 1. Enable logging for scheduled tasks in the **Local Security Policy** on the VM.
 2. Create a scheduled task using **Windows Task Scheduler**.
-3. Write the following KQL query in Sentinel to detect scheduled task events:
+3. Use the following KQL query in Sentinel to detect scheduled task events:
    ```kql
    SecurityEvent
    | where EventID == 4698
    | parse EventData with * '<Data Name="TaskName">' TaskName '</Data>'
    | project TimeGenerated, Computer, TaskName
    ```
-4. Configure analytic rules to generate alerts for these events.
+4. Configure Sentinel to alert when these events are detected.

 ![Analytic Rule Creation](./images/creating a analytic rule.png)